Wednesday, November 20, 2024

 It was anticipated by Holmes-Johnson, Dr. Spearman, and Rev. Barber that they would face difficulties if Rev. Gatewood became the NC NAACP President.

-In Childs Article X complaint to the National NAACP listed as #9, she states, “Since I came forward at least two other young women have said they were sexually hara*sed by Curtis Gatewood.
+In Childs Article X complaint to the National NAACP listed as #9, she states, “Since I came forward at least two other young women have said they were sexually harassed by Curtis Gatewood.
 They never reported it to the NC NAACP.”
 But what’s mind blowing and not really shocking, in the complaint listed as #10, Childs says, “ I have discovered …Gatewood is still trying to be a leader of the NC NAACP and is running in this fall’s election for President of the NC NAACP.
-This will place many women in North Carolina and the nation in danger, as it will enable him to continue to commit sexual hara*sment.”
+This will place many women in North Carolina and the nation in danger, as it will enable him to continue to commit sexual harassment.”

 Rev. Barber and Dr. Spearman were among those who endorsed Childs’ request to the National NAACP to suspend Rev. Gatewood’s membership.